 One of the significant challenges of WFH is to keep objectivity and productivity always present – even in video calls!

 Remote meetings are essential to ensure that all processes are running smoothly.
-But, as it is with face-to-face work, they also need to be planned to generate an effective result.
+But, face-to-face work also needs to be planned to generate an effective result.

 Therefore, the ideal is to set fixed times in the week for recurring meetings and follow some guidelines, such as: